B/E/A/T/B/O/X

-B/E/A/T/B/O/X is the second studio album by American electronic music duo Glass Candy, released in November 2007 by Italians Do It Better.
+B/E/A/T/B/O/X is the second and final studio album by American electronic music duo Glass Candy, released on November 6, 2007, by Italians Do It Better.
 The album received two limited-edition vinyl pressings in 2008, both including a bonus 7″ (featuring the previously unreleased tracks "High B" and "The Gate"), and one of them pressed on pink vinyl.
-A new blue vinyl edition was released in April 2010, including the same bonus 7".
+A new blue vinyl edition was released in April 2010, including the same bonus 7″.

 Track listing

 All songs written by Glass Candy, except where noted.